ossf/wg-endusers/README.md

 # OSSF End Users

-Anyone is welcome to join our open discussions related to the group's mission and charter.
+Anyone is welcome to join our open discussions.

 ## Quick Start